michaelocenar/scheduler/README.md

 # Setting up the API server

-To set up the API server locally, follow the instructions in the [scheduler-api](https://github.com/lighthouse-labs/scheduler-api) repository.
+To set up the API server locally:

+1. Fork and clone the scheduler-api repository [here](https://github.com/lighthouse-labs/scheduler-api).
+2. Run the server normally with `npm start` or with `npm run error`.

 ## Running the Application